nakijun/hootenanny/VAGRANT.md

 You should be able to log into the running VM by typing:

     vagrant ssh

+NOTE: If you built a Centos7 VM, you will need to specify "hoot_centos7" on all of the ssh commands.
+E.g.

+    vagrant ssh hoot_centos7

 Within this login shell, you can build the code, run the server or the tests.
 For example, to run the tests: